-I now move to studying properties of large monetary shocks that are able to change the equilibrium set of suppliers relative to the baseline.
+I now move to studying properties of large monetary shocks which, by definition, are able to change the equilibrium set of suppliers relative to the baseline.
 As before, I begin with building intuition using the two-sector setting before establishing formal results.